Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/v2-migration.md

 ## Helpers
 - `helper` classes have been renamed to `utility`in v2.
-This is to better align the Standards Toolkit with the industry standard of “Utility classes”, which better describe their function, rather than “Helper classes”.
+This is to better align the Royal Navy Design System with the industry standard of “Utility classes”, which better describe their function, rather than “Helper classes”.
 - Utility class namespace has been updated with `.rn_` to be more consistent with the `.rn-` component namespace.

 All instances of the utility classes that use the old `.h_` syntax will need to be updated to `.rn_`.
 Alternatively, you can set the `$utility-ns` value back to `h_` when you initialise the project.
 See below for more details.

 ## Overriding the Toolkit

-With the new module system, it is easier than ever to override values provided by the Standards Toolkit.
+With the new module system, it is easier than ever to override values provided by the Royal Navy Design System.
 When `@use`-ing the CSS Framework, you can assign the provided variables your own values to override any that exist in the Context.
 The variables that can be overridden are:

 ```
 // Fonts